F1-Buddy/f1buddy-python/README.md

 ## To-do
 - [ ] IMPORTANT fl is slightly broken, make it only use 1 embed for rounds completed < 10
+- [ ] create a input checking function in common
 - [ ] qualigap, laptimes, fl, and both standings commands are just bad. fix input checking to be less terrible
 - [ ] speed is excessively long, convert to use embed class
 - [ ] use newer folder structure instead of string for old commands like speed,laptimes,etc.